MRI Of The Brain

 How long do the MRI results take?

 The radiologist and your specialist will look carefully at your child's scan and write a report.
 They will send a copy of the report to the doctor who requested the MRI scan as soon as possible.
-That should happen within 10 days.
+This should happen within 10 days.